-are best described in his work, the second edition of which has been printed.
-His processes are apparently very simple-1st, such as monotonous stroking of the temples or nose; 2nd, by monotonous sounds such as the ticking of a watch.
-Experiment as follows :-- Professor Heidenhain placed three chairs with their backs against a table, upon which he had previously placed his watch.
+PROF. HEIDENHAIN'S MODES OF PROCE-DURE are apparently very simple-1st, such as monotonous stroking of the temples or nose; and, by monotonous sounds such as the ticking of a watch.
+Experiment as follows:-Professor Heidenhain placed three chairs with their backs against a table, upon which he had previously placed his watch.
 Three persons sat down upon the chairs, with their attention directed to the monotonous ticking of the watch, and all three fell asleep.
 Here again the sleep and any attending phenomena is brought about by acting upon the physical first, the mental following.
 Dr. Braid wearies the eyes, and exhausts the inferior and lateral muscles.
-Heidenhain, by the well-known connection of the skin to the nervous system, produces weariness in the censorium-through the inhibition of the sense of feeling-by stroking the skin; of hearing, by the monotonous ticking of the watch.
+Heidenhain, by the well-known connection c: the skin to the nervous system, produces weariness in the censorium-through the inhibition of the sense feeling-by stroking the skin; of hearing, by the monotonous ticking of the watch.
 The persons operated upon are necessarily pretty sensitive to his will, expressed by determined suggestion.
 A sudden fright has been known to produce the hypnotic condition.
-I have seen a cat catalepsed on a vard wall by a broom being thrown at it; a thief catalepsed at the sudden fear of detection.
+I have seen a cat catalepsed on a yardwall by a broom being thrown at it; a thief catalepsed a: the sudden fear of detection.
 Hypnotism is not Mesmerism.
 In Mesmerism the 5th and 6th degrees previously referred to are frequently induced-in Hypnotism never.
-In the mesmeric state the senses, as a rule, are temporarily suspended-the subject feels, tastes, or smells in sympathy with or through his mesmeriser; in the hypnotic state the senses are exalted, their power intensified as already described.
-In the former the mental faculties have a refined, definite, and coherent action; in the latter, as in dreaming, any illusion created by the operator appears to be a reality.
-In the mesmeric the sleep is calm, refreshing, and curative, the pulse slow and rhythmic; in the hypnotic state the respiration is frequently irregular, accompanied by slight convulsive movements, nausea and vomiting, and general prostration of the nervous system.
-Hypnotism is, of course, modified by the temperament, character, and health of the subject; so is Mesmerism, for that matter, but the foregoing out of many observed instances served to point out the essential difference between the two states.
-The Hypnotism of Charcot, MM.
-Bourru, Butot, Voisin, and others-Heidenhain, for that matter, -are but modifications of the discovery of Dr. Braid.
-"I do not pretend to say that it (Mesmerism) can never do harm, but I can say that in all cases which I have seen treated myself, of which a great number occurred in nervous individuals affected with various diseaseseven with diseases of the heart, which would appear most liable to suffer from all extraordinary excitation-the effect of magnetic process in general and of sleep in particular has always been calming, and in no instance has it been disagreeable to the patient; it acted, moreover, in a beneficial manner upon their health."-Dr. Gregory, late Professor of Materia Medica, University of Edinburgh.
+In the mesmeric state the senses, as a rule, are temporarily suspended-the subject feels, tastes, or smells in sympathy with or through his mesmeriser: in the hypnotic state the senses are exalted, their power intensified as already described.
+In the former the mental faculties have a refined. definite, and coherent action; in the latter, as in dreaming, any illusion created by the operator appears to be a reality.
+In the mesmeric, the sleep is calm, refreshing, and curative, the pulse slow and rhythmic; in the hypnotic state the respiration is frequently irregular, accompanied by slight convulsive movements, nausea and vomiting, and general prostration of the nervous system.
+Hypnotism is, of course. modified by the temperament, character, and health of the subject; so is Mesmerism, for that matter, but the foregoing out of many observed instances serve to point out the essential difference between the two states.
+The Hypnotism of Charcot, Mm.
+Bourru, Butot, Voisin, and others-Heidenhain, for that matter.-are but modifications of the discovery of Dr. Braid.
+"I do not pretend to say that it (Mesmerism) can never do harm, but I can say that in all cases which I have seen treated myself, of which a great number occurred in nervous individuals affected with various diseases-even with diseases of heart. which would appear most liable to suffer from all extraordinary excitation-the effect of magnetic process in general and of sleep in particular has always been calming, and in no instance has it been disagreeable to the patient; it acted, moreover, in a beneficial manner upon their health."-Dr. Gregory, late Professor of Materia Medica, University of Edinburgh.

 I cannot say this about Hypnotism.
-That it has its useful and beneficent side must be admitted, yet no power can be more degraded.
+That it has its useful and beneficient side must be admitted, yet no power can be more degraded.
 I never knew Mesmerism, properly applied, do harm.
-Hypnotism is a coarser form of Mesmerism, and is induced by various means, as already indicated.
+Hypnotism is a coarser form of Mesmerism and is induced by various means, as already indicated.